irishes/Orion-Repository/README.md

 all the needed metadata and the tags that will correspond to the data in the template file when it is converted.

-3. The user will have the option to export the metadata and caption in various forms if they desire.
+3. The user will have the option to export the metadata, template and caption in various forms if they desire.

-4. When the template looks correct the user can move onto a page where they can view the caption and the image of the cube that they uploaded.
+4. When the template looks correct the user can move onto a page where they can view the caption and the image together from the cube that they uploaded.

 Beta Caption Writer